ajeless/docs/test_and_qa/test_types_pyramid.md

 - **Unit Tests (Bottom Layer)**:
   - These are the foundation of the pyramid.
   - They are numerous, quick to run, and focus on small parts of the software.
-  - They are cheaper to run the most reliable.
+  - They are cheaper to run and the most reliable.

 - **Integration Tests (Middle Layer)**:
   - Fewer than unit tests but more than end-to-end tests.